Holographic View of Mixed-State Symmetry-Protected Topological Phases in Open Quantum Systems: Dimension reduction between 3d HOTSC and 2d intrisic mSPT with corner modes

 Under the Choi-double mapping, the thermal matrix resembles a symmetric EPR pair, \( |\rho \rrangle \sim |\uparrow \uparrow \rangle + |\downarrow \downarrow \rangle \).
 The corresponding SSPT wavefunction along the z-tube is:

-When we consider a single building block containing an entangled plaquette in the x-y plane, the resulting \(\Psi^{tube}\) state forms a quasi-1d structure along the z-tube, made up of entangled cubes.
+When we consider a single building block containing an entangled plaquette in the $x$-$y$ plane, the resulting \(\Psi^{tube}\) state forms a quasi-1d structure along the z-tube, made up of entangled cubes.
 This state is analogous to the AKLT chain, where each unit cell consists of two spins (denoted L/R), and each $z$-link includes a maximally entangled EPR pair.
 The strong fermion parity symmetry \(\Z_2^f\) does not affect the spin-1/2, while the two weak subsystem fermion parity symmetries $\Z_2^{f,x}, \Z_2^{f,y}$ (along the x-row and y-row) act as \(\pi\) rotations for \(S_x\) and \(S_y\).

 Notably, these symmetries act on the L/R components in a Hermitian conjugate manner because the L-component originates from the bra space of the density matrix.
+Notably,\(\pi\) rotations along the \(S_x\) and \(S_y\) axis renders a projective representation for spin 1/2 systems.

-By extending \(\Psi^{tube}\) along the x-y plane to encompass all building blocks, the 3d wavefunction \(\Psi^{3d}\) is formed as a tensor product of all \(\Psi^{tube}\) states.
-Indeed, \(\Psi^{3d}\) represents the ground state of the 3d HOTSC proposed in Sec.~\ref{sec:hotscbulk}.
-Notably, \(\Psi^{tube}\) exhibits a non-vanishing strange correlator along the z-direction, which can be expressed as the twisted Renyi-N correlation of the mixed state, as described by the duality formalism in Sec.~ \ref{sec:dimext}:
+By extending \(\Psi^{tube}\) along the $x$-$y$ plane to encompass all building blocks, the 3d wavefunction \(\Psi^{sspt}\) is formed as a tensor product of all \(\Psi^{tube}\) states.
+Indeed, \(\Psi^{sspt}\) represents the ground state of the 3d HOTSC proposed in Sec.~\ref{sec:hotscbulk}.
+Notably, \(\Psi^{tube}\) exhibits a non-vanishing strange correlator along the z-direction, which can be expressed as the twisted R\'enyi-$N$ correlation of the mixed state, as described by the duality formalism in Sec.~ \ref{sec:dimext}:

 The M-matrix can be chosen as an identity operator, so the trivial state is a product state where the L/R components within the same unit cell are entangled as \(|\uparrow \uparrow \rangle + |\downarrow \downarrow \rangle\).
 The \(M_O\) matrix is chosen based on the operator \(O\) that is to be measured in the strange correlator.
-The long-range strange correlation in the dual 3d SSPT state guarantees the long-range order of the twisted Renyi-N correlation of the intrinsic mSPT along the `replica direction'.
+The long-range strange correlation in the dual 3d SSPT state guarantees the long-range order of the twisted R\'enyi-$N$ correlation of the intrinsic mSPT along the `replica direction'.

+{ In this example, the quasi-one-dimensional wavefunction \(\Psi^{tube}\) naturally admits an MPS representation along the tube.
+The crucial observation is that the twisted Rényi-\(N\) operator remains nonzero because the density matrix spectrum is degenerate.
+Specifically, each building block behaves like an effective spin-\(\tfrac{1}{2}\).
+The weak \(\mathbb{Z}_2^{f,x}\) and \(\mathbb{Z}_2^{f,y}\) symmetries act on this spin-\(\tfrac{1}{2}\) as \(\pi\) rotations along the \(S_x\) and \(S_y\) axes, respectively.
+As a result, the density matrix transforms projectively under these weak symmetries, giving rise to a twofold degeneracy in its eigenvalues.
+The corresponding eigenvectors can be chosen to be eigenstates of \(\mathbb{Z}_2^{f,y}\), which are related to each other by the \(\mathbb{Z}_2^{f,x}\) transformation.